TomodomoCo/starter-wp/README.md

 *   Capistrano
 *   Vagrant
 *   Compass
-*   And a whole lotta Git and YAML
+*   And a whole lotta Git and YAML (via Symfony YAML)

 It assumes a lot about the set up of your development process and servers.
 For example...